 Vulnerable groups of individuals and families in need of investment for resources and services.
+Population designated by The Comprehensive Housing Planning Act (310 ILCS 110/).

-Oualified Allocation Plan (OAP)
+Qualified Allocation Plan ("QAP")

-Sets forth the criteria under which IHDA offers affordable housing development funding for evaluating all projects that apply for a tax credit allocation in the form of federal Low-Income Housing Tax Credits (LIHTC).
+Sets forth the criteria under which IHDA offers affordable housing development funding for evaluating all projects that apply for a tax credit allocation in the form of federal Low-Income Housing Tax Credits.

-Quality-of-Life Index (QOLI)
+Quality-of-Life Index ("QOLI")